 Click here for complete pricing and features information for each subscription.

-Yes, when you subscribe to Cinema Room Pro, you have access to all of the lower subscription option tiers and features.
+Yes, when you subscribe to Cinema Room Pro, you also have access to the lower subscription option tier and features of Media Room.

-Editing is intended to allow all aspects of a fixed screen, dedicated cinema room to be edited – title, room dimensions, RT60/acoustic treatment, fixed screen size/manufacturer/material/model, projector, seating, and all the speaker, subwoofer, and electronics.
+Editing is intended to allow all aspects of a fixed screen, dedicated cinema room or a motorised drop-down screen room, or a luxury living space micro LED screen room to be edited – title, room dimensions, RT60/acoustic treatment, fixed screen size/manufacturer/material/model, projector, seating, and all the speaker, subwoofer, and electronics.
 The channel count can also be changed.

-TCD will automatically re-load your equipment and design choices when you re-open a previous design, and you may edit any other part of the design and re-calculate.
+TCD will automatically re-load your equipment and design choices when you re-open, or 'edit', a previous design, and you may alter any other part of the design and re-calculate.

 It’s important to realize that stepping through a new design with the tool creates a huge number of permutations before getting to the calcs/CAD.
 Edit is really opening a previous design and recreating the steps in order, which gets to the configuration the user had before they pressed calculate.
 With this in mind, it’s not feasible to anticipate and code up all aspects as being changeable – such as edit a dedicated cinema room into a media room, or going from a high render channel count theater with four different subs back to a Legacy 5.1 design with a single subwoofer.
 This would be more efficiently done with a new design.

-Subscribers with remaining uses from their 30/month 365/year can either edit any design in their account history or re-run the tool to refine any design in their account history.
+Subscribers can either edit any design in their account history or re-run the tool to refine any design in their account history as many times as required (subject to fair use).

-Currently this requires another use of the tool as it requires a new version of CAD/PDF on the account page to display the renders against.
+Currently this requires a new version of CAD/PDF on the account page to display the renders against.

 In the future, it will be possible to edit the render as part of TCD's edit functionality.